-Standard Condition: C5
+Standard Condition: C62 (Autotext CC62)

-C.3 Road and Public Domain Works
+C.9 Road and Public Domain Works

-A separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council for infrastructure works prior to issue of any Construction Certificate.
-The following infrastructure works must be carried out at the applicant's expense:
+A separate application under Section 138 of the Roads Act 1993 is to be made to, and be approved by Council as the road authority, for the following infrastructure works prior to the issuing of any Construction Certificate.
+The infrastructure works must be carried out at the applicant's expense:

-a) The removal of the existing vehicular crossing including layback and gutter and the construction of a new 4.5 metres wide vehicular crossing in accordance with Council's Crossing Specification and to the satisfaction of Council's Assets Engineer.
-The new crossing shall be constructed at right angle to the street kerb in

-- plain concrete and the centreline of the new crossing shall be aligned with the centreline of the double garage.
-Design longitudinal surface profiles along each side/edge for the proposed vehicular path must be submitted for assessment. - b) The reinstatement of all damaged kerb and gutter, footpath and road pavement within the frontage of the site to match existing.

-Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds.

-Note: Road has the same meaning as in the Roads Act 1993.

-Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
+- a) The removal of the existing vehicular crossing including layback and gutter and the construction of a new 4.5 metres wide vehicular crossing in accordance with Council's standard driveway drawing RF2_D and to the satisfaction of Council's Assets Engineers.
+The new crossing shall be constructed at right angle to the street kerb in plain concrete and the centreline of the new crossing shall be aligned to the centreline of the proposed double parking spaces.
+Design longitudinal profiles along each edge/side of the proposed driveway, starting from the road centreline to the parking slab and longitudinal section along the footpath at the property boundary alignment must be submitted for assessment. - b) The reinstatement of all damaged kerb and gutter and road pavement to match existing. - c) Where a grass verge exists, the balance of the area between the footpath and the kerb over the full frontage of the proposed development must be turfed.
+The grass verge must be constructed to contain a uniform minimum 75mm of friable growing medium and have a total cover of Couch turf. - Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds. - Note: Road has the same meaning as in the Roads Act 1993. - Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
 Changes in levels may arise from the detailed design of buildings, road, footpath, driveway crossing grades and stormwater.
 Changes required under Roads Act 1993 approvals may necessitate design and levels changes under this consent.
 This may in turn require the applicant to seek to amend this consent.

-Note: See Section K. Advisings of this Consent titled Roads Act Application.
+Note: See condition K24 in Section K. Advisings of this Consent titled Roads Act Application.
 Standard Condition: C13 (Autotext CC13)